 Alliance leaders developed a “Baseline of Services” document to help member organisations to promote services in their countries and to advocate for the basic rights of people with ALS/MND and their carers.
-We have now grown this initiative into our Patients’ Rights Policy and the International Patients’ Rights Charter.
+We have now grown this initiative into our statement on the Rights of People with ALS/MND.

 Ask The Experts

 The Ask The Experts session is held in conjunction with the Annual Alliance Meeting, APF and Symposium and provides free information and community for the local ALS/MND population in each year’s location.
 Ask The Experts gives local people living with ALS/MND the opportunity to hear speakers of world renown in their particular field in their own country.

 The Partnership Programme and the Alliance Support Grant Programme have increased the educational opportunities for one organisation to help another, and for those from less financed organisations to travel to the international meetings.
 Recently, these initiatives have grown to include the Mentorship Programme.
 We continue to award grants every year and to encourage partnership among our members, and these programmes continue to grow in scope and reach every year.